ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Introduction

 \stitle{Characterizing multimodal and reasoning workloads.} We also analyze inference serving workloads of emerging multimodal and reasoning models, highlighting their unique characteristics.
 For multimodal workloads, we report significant load variance across modalities (\S\ref{sec:mm:data}) and substantial request heterogeneity (\S\ref{sec:mm:hetero}), unveiling inefficiencies in the prefill phase of LLM inference.
 For reasoning workloads, the long and bimodal distribution of reasoning lengths (\S\ref{sec:reasoning:data}) and the more stable arrival pattern from multi-turn conversations (\S\ref{sec:reasoning:multi-turn}) present both challenges and opportunities in optimizing the decoding phase.
 In both scenarios, similarly, we analyze the workloads with client decomposition (\S\ref{sec:mm:client} and \S\ref{sec:reasoning:client}) to deepen our characterization, again capturing the diverse patterns through causal modeling.

 \stitle{Workload generation.} While the aforementioned findings help motivate the design of next-generation LLM serving systems, it remains crucial for practitioners to be able to evaluate said systems with realistic workloads.
 However, full-scale production workloads are not always available due to privacy concerns, particularly in emerging serving scenarios.
 Moreover, the few published workloads~\cite{burstgpt,splitwise,mooncake,cao2025locality,DynamoLLM} are limited to a specific scale and are subject to the so-called ``workload churn''~\cite{churn}.
 To better share our insights and further facilitate the community, we build and release \sysname, a workload generation framework to generate realistic serving workloads. \sysname performs principled modeling of workloads on a \emph{per-client} basis based on our findings to generate realistic workloads, and is easy to use~(\S\ref{sec:reconstruct:framework}).
-Our evaluation shows that \sysname outperforms the \textsc{Naive} generation approach by producing workloads that better align with real ones (\S\ref{sec:reconstruct:accuracy}).
-Additionally, we demonstrate that \sysname is beneficial for performance benchmarking of serving systems in production by studying a practical \emph{instance-provisioning} use case.
-We show that \sysname avoids 50\% under-provisioning compared to naive workload generation.
+Our evaluation shows that \sysname outperforms the \textsc{Naive} workload generation approach by producing workloads that better align with real ones (\S\ref{sec:reconstruct:accuracy}).
+Additionally, we demonstrate that \sysname is beneficial for benchmarking and motivating better serving system designs in production via case studies on instance provisioning and PD-disaggregation~\cite{distserve}.

 \stitle{Contributions.} Our main contributions are as follows.

 \begin{itemize}[leftmargin=*] \itemsep{-0em} \item We provide a comprehensive study of real-world LLM serving workloads in a large-scale production environment, which not only covers language models, but also emerging multimodal and reasoning models.